Date | Appointment time | |

 Nuclear medicine procedures are commonly used diagnostic tools that utilise ionising radiation to obtain important clinical information.

 There are small risks associated with the use of ionising radiation.
 Ionising radiation can cause cell damage that can, after many years or decades, contribute to the development of cancerous cells.
 This procedure carries only a very small chance of this happening to you.
+Our tests have been optimised by a team of clinical scientists and technologists to ensure that the dose you receive is appropriate for your test.

 Your doctor will have considered the risk and benefits of having the test before referring you to us.
 The benefits of the test outweigh the potential risk.